Wudu’ 101 and wiping over khuff

 Allah Almighty has defined four obligations of wudu in Surah Maidah: the face, arms, head and feet.
 We wash every single bit of our skin.

 - Wash the face – the whole face, from your hairline down to your chin and from one ear to the other.
+(This does not include the nose and mouth in the Shafi school, but is obligatory in the Hanafi school)

 - Wash hands and then arms including the elbows.
 Between fingers etc.